 - There will be no pick-up games allowed on the basketball courts.
 Reservations are required for a single basket and everyone playing must be from the same household/membership account.

 - Lap swimming is limited to a single lane only.
 Reservations are required.

 - Swim lessons will continue to be offered.
-Parents will not be allowed to be on the pool deck during lessons.
-We will have extra Y staff on deck to help with swim students.
+One parent/guardian is allowed on the pool deck during lessons.

 - You’ll see more kids at our wellness centers during the daytime.
 The Y is a licensed child care facility and all Y Academy Preschool and Out of School Time programs (providing full day remote learning care) are considered critical for working parents and remain open.
 These programs are separate from our other spaces and exclusive of our capacity restrictions.